gomidi/midi/README.md

 ## Status

-beta - API mostly stable
+late beta - API mostly stable

 - Supported Go versions: >= 1.2
 - Supported OS/architecture: Should work on all OS/architectures that Go supports (is tested on Linux and Windows, but no OS specific code).